phong2372/phong2372/README.md

-- 👋 Hi, I’m @phong2372
+- 👋 Hi, I’m Phong
-- 👀 I’m interested in custom hardware design
+- 👀 I’m interested in developing new technologies on hardware, implementing software technologies on hardware.
-- 🌱 I’m currently learning c#, hdl
+- 🌱 I’m currently learning RTL code, C++, C#
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on hardware design, layout design.
-- 📫 How to reach me ...
+- 📫 Contact me via gmail m.a.p.2372.pam@gmail.com

 <!---
 phong2372/phong2372 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.